SNIC dedicated user support

 - Support on adapting workflows and practices to prepare a project for possible transition into a higher tier project

-The scope of the support available can range from 16 h up to 100 h.
+The scope of the support available can range from 16h up to several months.
+Allocations beyond 100h are subject to technical and scientific evaluation.

 Dedicated user support is granted on a national basis and no consideration is made regarding geographical distribution, home institution, or SNIC project’s resource allocation.
 Support will often be provided remotely.
 This service is free of charge.